Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The detailed construction method

 Let $\eta_1 = 0 < \eta_2 < \dots \eta_j$ be the levels that have already been assigned weights after some iterations of our algorithm (other levels only have internal nodes).
 Let $n_i$ be the number of leaves so far assigned to level $\eta_i$, and $N_{j}=\sum_{i=1}^{j} n_i$.

-At the current iteration, we are looking forward to compute, $\eta_{j+1}$, the level that will next be assigned weights by our algorithm.
+At the current iteration, we are looking forward to compute $\eta_{j+1}$, the level that will be next assigned weights by our algorithm.
 We use the fact that the weights that have already been assigned up to level $\eta_j$ are the only weights that may contribute to the values of the internal nodes below and up to level $\eta_{j+1}$.

-Consider the internal node $\chi'_j$ at level $\eta_j$, where the sum of the number of leaves in the subtrees of level-$\eta_j$ internal nodes whose ranks are smaller than that of $\chi'_j$ is at most but closest to $N_{j-1}/2$.
+Consider the internal node $\chi'_j$ at level $\eta_j$, where the sum of the number of leaves in the subtrees of level-$\eta_j$ internal nodes whose values are smaller than that of $\chi'_j$ is at most but closest to $N_{j-1}/2$.
 We call $\chi'_j$ the \emph{splitting node of the internal nodes} at level $\eta_j$.
 In other words, if we define the \emph{multiplicity} of a node to be the number of leaves in its subtree, then $\chi'_j$ is the weighted-by-multiplicity median within the sorted-by-value sequence of the internal nodes at level $\eta_j$.

-Analogously, consider the node $\chi_j$ (not necessarily an internal node) at level $\eta_{j}$, where the sum of the number of leaves in the subtrees of level-$\eta_j$ internal nodes whose ranks are smaller than that of $\chi_j$ plus the number of level-$\eta_{j}$ leaves whose ranks are smaller than that of $\chi_j$ is at most but closest to $N_{j}/2$.
+Analogously, consider the node $\chi_j$ (not necessarily an internal node) at level $\eta_{j}$, where the sum of the number of leaves in the subtrees of level-$\eta_j$ internal nodes whose values are smaller than that of $\chi_j$ plus the number of level-$\eta_{j}$ leaves whose values are smaller than that of $\chi_j$ is at most but closest to $N_{j}/2$.
 We call $\chi_j$ the \emph{splitting node of all nodes} at level $\eta_{j}$.
 Informally, $\chi'_j$ splits the weights below level $\eta_j$ in two groups having almost equal counts, and $\chi_j$ splits the weights below and up to level $\eta_j$ in two groups having almost equal counts.

 We extend the notion of splitting nodes to subsets of nodes.
-Let $L$ be a list of weights constituting the leaves of a subset of the internal nodes at level $\eta_j$ having consecutive ranks.
-The splitting node $\chi'_j(L)$ is defined as the weighted-by-multiplicity median within the sorted-by-value sequence of those internal nodes.
-Let $L'$ be a subset of leaves at level $\eta_j$ having consecutive ranks.
-The splitting node $\chi_j(L,L')$ is defined as the weighted-by-multiplicity median within the sorted-by-value sequence of $L'$ in addition to the internal nodes at level $\eta_j$ whose subtrees have the leaves $L$.
+Let $A$ be a list of weights constituting the leaves of a subset of the internal nodes at level $\eta_j$ having consecutive ranks when sorted by value.
+The splitting node $\chi'_j(A)$ is defined as the weighted-by-multiplicity median within the sorted-by-value sequence of those internal nodes.
+Let $B$ be a subset of leaves at level $\eta_j$ having consecutive ranks when sorted by value.
+The splitting node $\chi_j(A,B)$ is defined as the weighted-by-multiplicity median within the sorted-by-value sequence of $B$ in addition to the internal nodes at level $\eta_j$ whose subtrees have the set of leaves $A$.

 Figure \ref{fig:e3} illustrates those definitions: The internal node with value $8$ is the splitting node $\chi'_j$ of the internal nodes; the sum of the multiplicity of the internal nodes with values smaller than $8$ is $16$, and the sum of the multiplicity of those with values larger than $8$ is $18$.
 The leaf with value $10$ is the splitting node $\chi_j$ of all nodes; the sum of the multiplicity of the nodes with values smaller than $10$ is $21$ ($19$ contribute to internal nodes plus $2$ leaves), and the sum of the multiplicity of those with values larger than $10$ is $21$ ($18$ contribute to internal nodes plus $3$ leaves).